 When your phone transmits a signal back to the tower, the process is repeated in reverse order.

-A cell signal booster system comprises just three basic components, and coax cables to connect those components.
+A cell signal booster system is comprised by just three basic components, and coax cables to connect those components.

-3) . . . the inside (or device-side) antenna mounted on an interior wall or on the ceiling which distributes the amplified signal to the interior space where cellular devices can use it.
+3) . . . the inside antenna mounted on an interior wall or on the ceiling which distributes the amplified signal to the interior space where cellular devices can use it.